tdunning/MicroSpice/examples/xmit-filter/README.md

 The striking result here is that the evolved circuit makes use of the design freedom in the problem by using a large amount of ripple in the pass-band combined with careful positioning of the response zero to get very steep roll-off before the second harmonic.
+Moreover, the response zero is positioned closer to the third harmonic than to the second harmonic because the third harmonic requires more suppression.
-The impact of this is that the evolved circuit is able to out-perform the standard design by roughly 18dB at the second harmonic.
+The impact of this non-standard design is that the evolved circuit out-performs the standard design by roughly 18dB at the second harmonic.
 This means that the second harmonic is lower than -50dBc relative to the fundamental for the evolved filter and the third harmonic is even lower.

-This performance of the evolved filter is roughly on par with a 5th order standard design that uses exact component values but it can be built with parts on hand.
+This performance of the evolved filter is roughly on par with a 5th order standard design that uses exact component values.
+The evolved circuit not only performs much better, but it can be built with parts on hand.
 On the other hand, it achieves this performance at the cost of roughly 7dB of ripple in the passband which would make the evolved design unusable in more general applications.
+Since we aren't building a general-purpose filter, this isn't a problem.
+The general-purpose design also uses components such as the 3pF that invite severe problems with parasitic effects because of their extremely small values.

 # Real World Test

-To validate that these results make sense in the real world, I fabricated the filter on a surface mount breadboard and tested the filter response.
+To validate that these results make sense in the real world, I fabricated the filter design shown above on a surface mount breadboard and tested the filter response.
 Aside from the inductor, the circuit was relatively free of parasitic effects up to about 200MHz.
 The inductor had a higher than intended value due to the relatively significant loop area due to the way that the inductor is connected to the circuit.
 These parasitics are characterized in detail